Skip to content

 How do offset mortgages work with tax?

-Unless your savings are held in an ISA, interest you earn on them is liable for tax if the interest is more than £1,000 a year for a basic rate taxpayer and £500 a year for a higher rate taxpayer.
-If you offset your savings against your mortgage you won’t earn any interest on them, but you’ll pay less interest on your mortgage – and this saving won’t incur any tax.
+Unless your savings are held in an individual savings account (ISA), you’re liable to pay tax if the interest you earn is more than £1,000 a year for a basic rate taxpayer (and £500 a year for a higher rate taxpayer).

 Looking for a mortgage?